Configure a SAML identity provider using the Search API

 Assertion URL

-At some point during the IdP configuration process, you will likely have to specify the URL where to send the SAML assertions.
+At some point during the IdP configuration process, you’ll likely have to specify the URL to send the SAML assertions.
 This URL has the following format:

 https://platform.cloud.coveo.com/rest/search/v2/login/{provider}?organizationId={organizationId}